-The founding stone of true synthetic computability is thus Richman's 1983 paper Church's thesis without tears [198]: Richman identifies a fully synthetic variant of CT he calls CPF, which does not make reference to a model of computation, by only abstractly assuming the existence of a function φ enumerating all partial functions of type $\mathbb{N} \to \mathbb{N}$.
-Such a universal function φ is similar to the one used by e.g. Rogers, and indeed the developments in Richman and Rogers read virtually the same: An algorithm is given in the form of a function f, defined formally as function in the meta-theory or informally via prose.
-In Richman's cases, CPF immediately yields a code c such that φ_c extensionally agrees with f.
-In Rogers case, one needs to check that f is indeed intuitively computable and apply the Church-Turing thesis to f, resulting in a code c such that φ_c extensionally agrees with f.
+The founding stone of true synthetic computability is thus Richman's 1983 paper Church's thesis without tears [198]: Richman identifies a fully synthetic variant of CT he calls CPF, which does not make reference to a model of computation, by only abstractly assuming the existence of a function $\phi$ enumerating all partial functions of type $\mathbb{N} \rightarrow \mathbb{N}$ .
+Such a universal function $\phi$ is similar to the one used by e.g. Rogers, and indeed the developments in Richman and Rogers read virtually the same: An algorithm is given in the form of a function f, defined formally as function in the meta-theory or informally via prose.
+In Richman's cases, CPF immediately yields a code c such that $\phi_c$ extensionally agrees with f.
+In Rogers case, one